nicsuzor/wikijuris/ausip/patent-infringement.markdown

-**Video overview by Jack Longley on[Section 19 Certificates of Validity](https://www.youtube.com/watch?v=7Z9mED6DEYE).**
+**Video overview by Jack Longley on[Section 19 Certificates of Validity](https:_www.youtube.com/watch?v=7Z9mED6DEYE).**

 ## Unjustified Threats
-The provisions dealing with unjustified threats are contained in Part 3, Chapter 11 of the //Act//.
+The provisions dealing with unjustified threats are contained in Part 3, Chapter 11 of the _Act_.
 Section 128 allows a person to apply to the Court for:

 * (a) a declaration that the threats are unjustifiable;
 * (b) an injunction against the continuance of the threats;